ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 * Authentication Scheme Name: `GNAP`
 * Reference: {{use-access-token}} of {{&SELF}}

-## Grant Request Parameters {#IANA-grant-request}
+## GNAP Grant Request Parameters {#IANA-grant-request}

-This document defines a GNAP grant request, for which IANA is asked to create and maintain a new registry titled "Grant Request Parameters".
+This document defines a GNAP grant request, for which IANA is asked to create and maintain a new registry titled "GNAP Grant Request Parameters".
 Initial values for this registry are given in {{IANA-grant-request-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-grant-request-template}}.
 The DE is expected to ensure that the request parameter's definition is sufficiently orthogonal to existing functionality provided by existing parameters.